bprollinson/ripal/README.md

 * Return the current state

 To construct the parse table:
-* Initialize a parse table
+* Initialize a parse table, setting the start state as the production set DFA's start state
 * Initialize the current state to the production set DFA's start state
 * For each production in the current state's set in the form A -> prefix.
   * Map the combination of each terminal node in the context-free grammar plus the end of string node and the current state to a reduce action corresponding to the production index